Albuquerque and Sante Fe Truck Accident Attorney

 Your accident wasn’t your fault.
 You didn’t do anything wrong.
 You were hurt because a trucker or trucking company was negligent.
 You shouldn’t have to suffer.
 You deserve justice.
-We can work with you to build a strong legal case.
+A truck accident attorney can work with you to build a strong legal case.
 That way, you can get the compensation you need to move forward with your life.
 Contact us to find out how we can help you.
 Call 866-853-2462 and schedule your free case evaluation.

-Speeding is a common cause of truck accidents because trucking companies run fairly tight delivery schedules.
-Truckers are expected to make their deliveries as quickly as possible.
-In some cases, trucking companies pressure drivers to drive above the speed limit in order to do so.
+Speeding is a common cause of truck accidents because trucking companies run tight delivery schedules.
+Drivers are expected to make their deliveries as quickly as possible.
+In some cases, trucking companies pressure drivers to drive above the speed limit in order to meet these tight schedules.
 Individual drivers may also recklessly choose to drive at unsafe speeds.
-Whatever the circumstances, speeding trucks are harder to turn and stop, resulting in devastating accidents.
+Whatever the circumstances, speeding big rigs are harder to turn and stop, resulting in devastating accidents.

 Trucks fly out of control for several reasons.
-In an attempt to deliver as much cargo as quickly as possible, some trucking companies illegally overload their trucks, making steering and stopping dangerously difficult.
+To deliver as much cargo as quickly as possible, some trucking companies illegally overload their commercial vehicles, making steering and stopping dangerously difficult.
 Poorly maintained trucks can also cause accidents, especially if there are issues with the brakes or engine.
 Other times, cargo is not properly secured and falls off the truck or makes the truck unstable at any speed.

-Accidents involving out of control trucks might seem straightforward, but they’re often very complicated.
-Depending on the circumstances, the trucking company might be held liable for overloading the truck.
-Or perhaps the trucker himself may be at fault for failing to maintain his vehicle.
+Accidents involving out-of-control big rigs might seem straightforward, but they’re often very complicated.
+Depending on the circumstances, the trucking company might be held liable for overloading the vehicle.
+Or perhaps the driver himself may be at fault for failing to maintain his vehicle.
 Even the shipper of the cargo could be held liable under certain circumstances.

-After your asleep-at-the-wheel accident, our team will look for evidence confirming that the trucker was definitely asleep.
+After your asleep-at-the-wheel truck accident, our attorneys will look for evidence confirming that the driver was definitely asleep.
 Common clues we often look for include a lack of skid marks on the road, which indicates that the driver didn’t even try to stop.
 Drivers who fall asleep at the wheel also often have no memory of the accident, which we can demonstrate by examining the trucker’s own statements.
-Finally, we’ll look to see whether those mandatory breaks were actually taken and whether the trucker or the trucking company should be held liable.
+Finally, we’ll look to see whether those mandatory breaks were taken and whether the driver or the trucking company should be held liable.

-Driving while intoxicated is even more dangerous for truck drivers than for motorists.
-When a large vehicle (a fully-loaded tractor-trailer can weigh more than 80,000 pounds) is being driven by someone under the influence, serious accidents often result.
+Driving while intoxicated is even more dangerous for truck drivers than for other motorists.
+When a large vehicle (a fully loaded tractor-trailer can weigh more than 80,000 pounds) is being driven by someone under the influence, serious truck accidents often result.

-In most cases, the blame falls on the truck driver himself if he was drunk or under the influence of drugs.
+In most cases, the blame falls on the big rig driver himself if he was drunk or under the influence of drugs.
 Most trucking companies have strict policies in place to make sure their drivers stay sober on the job.
-However, you might still have a claim against the trucking company for inadequate supervision or improper hiring practices - especially if the trucking company knew the driver had a history of driving under the influence when he or she was hired.
-Our legal team will investigate all possible sources of liability and make sure you’re fairly compensated.
+You might still have a claim against the trucking company for inadequate supervision or improper hiring practices, especially if the trucking company knew the driver had a history of driving under the influence when he or she was hired.
+Our attorneys will investigate all possible sources of liability and make sure you’re compensated.

-Truckers very commonly drive distracted because they spend their entire working day behind the wheel.
+Truckers very commonly drive distracted because they spend their entire workday behind the wheel.
 Texting while driving is against the law nationwide for all commercial truck drivers.
-Even so, many truck drivers break the law, which is why it’s one of the the most common source of distraction.
+Even so, many truck drivers break the law, which is why it’s one of the most common sources of distraction.
 Many distracted driving accidents also occur while a truck driver is talking to a dispatcher, eating while driving or adjusting the radio.

 Distracted truckers often cause devastating rear-end collisions because they don’t see the cars right in front of them.
 As part of our investigation, we’ll look for corroborating evidence that the trucker was distracted, including eyewitness reports, phone records and the trucker’s own statements.
 We’ll show that your accident was the result of the truck driver’s negligence and fight for the damages (financial compensation) you need to move forward with you life.